iotaledger/susee-streams-poc/lora-app-srv-mock/README.md

 In a real world scenario a service running on the LoRaWAN Application Server (or tightly connected to it) would post the binary packages received via LoRaWAN to the *IOTA-Bridge* via the `lorawan-rest` API endpoints.
-Therefore this application is called *LoraWan AppServer Mockup Tool*.

 ## Prerequisites and Build
 Please have a look at the [Prerequisites](../README.md#prerequisites)